jis3r/unusedFiles-extension-vs-code/README.md

 # Unused Image Finder for VSCode

-This VSCode extension helps developers identify unused image files in their workspace.
-It scans for all image files and determines whether they are referenced in the code, making it easy to clean up unused assets.
+This VSCode extension helps developers identify and manage unused image files in their workspace.
+It scans your project for image files, determines whether they are referenced in your code, and provides an easy way to clean up unused assets.

 ## Features